sryalls/Safecall/README.txt

 The user journeys PDF contains user centric work-flows for the key functionality.
 The site map draft 1 is a proposed layout draft of the application.
 The process work flow contains swim-lane diagrams of the key functionality The DB Schema is a proposed database structure.

+4.Database

+A dump of the database can be found in the file safecall_dev.sql.

+DB configuration occurs in the config.php file.